The U.S. Airline Industry Remains Fiercely Competitive

 Greater Consumer Choice

 Consumers have many choices when it comes to which airline they fly, and they can buy a ticket at a price that fits their budget.
 When the industry was regulated, there were only two classes of services—first class and economy.
 Both were relatively expensive and inaccessible to most middle-class Americans.
-Delta now offers four options for our customers to make the choice that is right for them—Basic Economy, Main Cabin, Delta Comfort Plus, and First Class/Delta One.
+Delta now offers four options for our customers to select the product that is right for them—Basic Economy, Main Cabin, Delta Comfort Plus, and First Class/Delta One.
 At Delta, we are refining our offerings to provide service options that are tailored to specific customer segments, including business travelers, leisure travelers, families and college students.

-Smaller Carriers are Expanding
+Smaller Carriers are Expanding and Adding Competition

 Since 2000, Southwest, Alaska Airlines, Frontier Airlines, Allegiant, JetBlue and Spirit have all expanded operations, fleet size and destinations, making the industry even more competitive.
-Not only are smaller carriers expanding in the number of passengers but they also have grown their share of the market showing that competition is robust.
+Not only are smaller carriers expanding in the number of passengers but they also have grown their share of the market, showing that competition is robust.

 In 1974, when the government still regulated U.S. airlines like a public utility, dictating where they could fly and what fares they could charge, an airline had to charge $1,442 in inflation adjusted dollars for a one-way flight between New York City and Los Angeles.
 When the airline industry was deregulated in 1978, airlines were free to innovate new business models based on free market principles, which led to better service and lower fares.1 In 2017, the average cost of that same New York-Los Angeles flight was $351.

 There are a record number of flyers year-after-year because the ability to travel within an affordable budget continues to expand.
 Delta, for example, experienced the busiest summer travel season in its history in 2018.
 Yet in many ways the airline industry remains among the most regulated (and heavily taxed) industries in the United States, subject to thousands of regulations across 20 different federal agencies.
-The FAA can and should have a strong role in regulating safety—the safety of the traveling public is the highest priority for every airline.
+The FAA can and should have a strong role in regulating safety—the safety of the traveling public is the highest priority for Delta.

 However, the current success of airline deregulation—evidenced by record low fares and record high numbers of air travelers—is a result of the government reducing its role in the business of aviation.
 Today, consumers have clear choices when it comes to travel, choices that have been created as a result the government giving airlines the economic freedom to innovate and develop different business models, all while maintaining the world’s greatest aviation safety record.